MISAU-DIS/sis-rme-etl/README.md

     - **ABORT_PROCESS** – Treat the incomplete mapping as a configuration error and abort the ETL configuration loading process.
     - **DISCARD_MAPPING** – Remove the incomplete mapping from the configuration and continue processing the remaining mappings.

-    See <a href="#handling-incomplete-mappings">Handling Incomplete Mappings</a> for more details.
 -  **joinFields** allow the specification of the joining fields to the srcConf.
 Usually the joining fields can be automatically generated if the src and dst use the same unique keys.
 The joining fields are important when it comes to determining if all the src records were processed.
 If the joining fields are not present then the final verification of the process will be skipped for that specific table.
 (See [The Joining Fields](#joinFields))
 - **autoIncrementHandlingType**: define how the schema defined auto-increment will be handled.
 The possible values: (1) AS_SCHEMA_DEFINED meaning that the Etl process will respect the Auto-Increment as defined on table Schema definition.
 This is the default behavior of the Etl Configuration (2) IGNORE_SCHEMA_DEFINITION meaning that the auto-increment defined by table schema will be ignored and the application itself will handle the key values.
 - *primaryKeyInitialIncrementValue*: this override the same property defined on Etl Item Configuration.
 <a name="onConflict"></a>